Want to avoid overpaying and get a reminder when your contract ends?

-The best broadband deals in your area will depend on the types of connection that are available where you live.
-Some broadband connections are more available across the country than others, so it pays to check your local broadband availability regularly.
+The best broadband deals in your area will depend on the types of internet connection that are available to you.
+Some are more available across the UK than others, so it's worth regularly checking the broadband availability in your local area.

-For example, if you have your heart set on a provider that advertises gigabit download speeds, you might end up being disappointed if it turns out your home can only get a fraction of that speed because the cables and infrastructure aren't in place in your area.
+For example, if you have your heart set on a provider that advertises gigabit download speeds, you might end up being disappointed if it turns out your home can't get that speed because the cables and infrastructure aren't in place in your postcode.

-However, broadband providers are constantly upgrading their technology, so make sure to check regularly to see what's available.
+However, broadband providers are constantly upgrading their networks, so make sure your regularly check to see what's available.

-Here are a few things to consider when finding the right deal for your household:
+Here are a few things to consider when you run a broadband comparison for your household:

 The first thing most of us look at when comparing internet deals will be the price.
-And if you've finished your initial contract, you'll likely be paying expensive out-of-contract fees, so a new broadband deal will usually be cheaper than your current one.
+And if you're no longer locked into a contract with your provider, you'll likely be paying expensive out-of-contract fees.
+So a new broadband deal will usually be cheaper than your current one.

-You would have committed to a fixed-term contract when you initially signed up, but when that period runs out your provider will likely hike up the price by a significant amount — Uswitch has found this to be as high as 61% at times.
+You most likely would have committed to a fixed-term contract when you signed up for your last broadband package.
+These usually last between 12-24 months, depending on the provider you choose.
+But when that period runs out, providers often hike up the price by a significant amount — Uswitch has found this to be as high as 61% at times.

 So straight away when comparing new deals, you know that you'll be able to save money by switching.

-Organising your household bills can be complicated.
 With so many contracts to keep track of, it's easy to forget when you initially signed up for each service.
-But it's important to know that if you've unknowingly finished your fixed-term broadband contract, you might be paying more than you should be right now.
+But it's important to know that if youcan't remember when your contract was meant to end, you might be paying more than you should be right now.

-This notification must also come with an offer of similar deals that the provider currently has available, but it's worth noting that those deals won't necessarily be better than other offers on the market.
-So it's always helpful to browse deals across a range of providers before you go for the first one you see.
+This notification must also come with an offer of similar deals that the provider currently has available, but it's worth noting that there could be better offers on the market than those.
+So it's always a good idea to browse deals from a range of providers before you go for the first one you see.

 To get more information, like when you should be notified and additional services the provider might offer, check out our full guide on end of contract notifications.

-Of course, you could always prioritise finding the cheapest broadband package on offer, but if it’s not a fast enough speed for your household's demand, it won't really be that much of a deal for you.
+If you search for the cheapest broadband package on offer, but the speed isn't fast enough for your household's demand, it won't really be that much of a good deal for you.

-Broadband contracts tend to be offered as either 12- or 18-months long, with a few providers offering flexible rolling plans or, at the other end of the spectrum, 24-month contracts.
+Broadband contracts tend to be offered in either 12-, 18- or 24-month long fixed periods, but a few providers offer flexible rolling plans too.

-But don’t be scared of longer contracts — despite being a lengthy commitment, they often just mean that you’ll be paying a lower monthly price for a longer period of time.
+You shouldn't necessarily be scared of longer contracts — despite being a lengthier commitment, they often just mean that you’ll be paying a lower monthly price for a longer period of time.

 Just be cautious if you’re a student or renting your home, as you don’t want to get stung with early termination fees if you have to cancel your contract before the fixed-term is finished when you move out.